mfikes/esprit/README.md

 ## Prerequisites

+Ensure you have Espressif's `esptool.py` tool available (for flashing ESP32s).
+This can be obtained at https://github.com/espressif/esptool

 Set up an ESP32 WROVER with partitions and expanded JSVar space (the pre-built files below are modeled per [this gist][1]).

 Note that schematics and other artifacts for a customized ESP32 WROVER board are available in the [esprit-board][2] repository, but any ESP32 WROVER with 8 MiB of PSIRAM will work.